 You may wonder, “Why is an enso a circle and not something else?”

-The simplicity of an enso circle is perfect in the representation of Japanese culture.
+The simplicity of a Zen circle is perfect in the representation of Japanese culture.

 The shape of an enso is symbolic of the beginning and end of all things, which makes sense as a circle is infinite.